 Time to get serious:

-That said, it still charges slightly slower than it works while it’s working, so you can’t just connect it via USB, or it will run out of battery and turn itself off.
-I recommend the dummy battery to avoid this.
-You also need to raise the onboard temperature warning to High, or it will turn itself off.
+That said, it still drains faster than it charges while it’s working, so you can’t just connect it via USB, or it will run out of battery and turn itself off.
+This will generally take 3 – 4 hours, but if you’re streaming, you might hit that.
+You can avoid this by using a dummy battery, or by plugging the USB power into a higher-output USB charger instead of a PC port.
+You will likely also need to raise the onboard temperature warning to High, or it will turn itself off when it gets warm.

 The stock 16-50mm kit lens it comes with is fine for most purposes, but if you are sure this will be nothing but a webcam, there are plenty of Sony APS-C lenses that can make your face pop.
 You’ll only save about $100 ($799->699) by not getting the kit lens bundle though, so you may as well get it if you can.
-It’s fine.
+It works great.

 Literal professional: